haberdashPI/vscode-master-key/notes.md

 - quick win: master-key.ignore shouldn't need to be passed to master-key.do (we can just call ignore directly)
+  -NOTE: the same might be said for `prefix` command

 - status bar updates are called a lot, maybe reduce this